fbpx

 Where To Eat In Sirmione

-Many of our travel planning clients eat in the historic city center in Sirmione because you can find places as varied as the Michelin-starred La Rucola 2.0, the lakefront dining at Tancredi, or classic Italian food at Tavernetta Maria Callas.
+Many of our travel planning clients eat in the historic city center of Sirmione because there are varied options, such as the Michelin-starred La Rucola 2.0, the lakefront dining at Tancredi, or classic Italian food at Tavernetta Maria Callas.

 If you’re staying longer than a few nights, we encourage you to head to nearby Desenzano del Garda, Salò, or San Felice del Benaco for a meal to see a different side of this area.
-Contact us if you want to help to decide where to eat in Sirmione or to make restaurant reservations.
+Contact us if you want help deciding where to eat in Sirmione or to make restaurant reservations.

 Where To Stay In Sirmione